zx80/flask-simple-auth/README.md

  - `FSA_PASSWORD_OPTIONS` relevant options (for `passlib.CryptContext`).
    Default is `{'bcrypt__default_rounds': 4}`.

+Beware that modern password checking is often pretty expensive in order to thwart password cracking if the hashed passwords are leaked, so that you do not want to have to use that on every request in real life (eg hundreds milliseconds for passlib bcrypt 12 rounds).
 These defaults result in manageable password checks of a few milliseconds.

 Function `hash_password(pass)` computes the password salted digest compatible